redpanda-data/connect/website/docs/components/caches/about.md

         ttl: 60
 ```

+> It's possible to layer caches with read-through and write-through behaviour using the [`multilevel` cache][cache.multilevel].

-And any components that use caches have a field that specifies the cache resource:
+And then any components that use caches have a field `resource` that specifies the cache resource:

 ```yaml
 pipeline: